nebulaa/christmas-challenge-2024/README.md

 # 🎄 Christmas Coding Challenge 🎄
 Welcome to the first Christmas Coding Challenge hosted by CrazyCo!
-This year, we’re challenging you to create a file server with a key part being your backend, exciting features, functionality, and an emphasis on security and code quality.
+This year, we’re challenging you to create a file server with a key part being your backend, exciting features, functionality, and an emphasis on code quality.

 ### The 1st prize is a 1-year subscription to [Boot.dev](https://boot.dev/).
 <br>